Agentic orchestration: the manager pattern that's reshaping B2B AI

 What's actually shipped, with numbers

 - Klarna (fintech support).
-Their AI assistant handled 2.3M customer conversations in its first month, the equivalent of about 700 full-time agents.
+2.3M conversations in month one, equivalent to 700 full-time agents.
 CSAT up 47%.
-Resolution time down to two minutes.
-Roughly $60M saved by Q3 2025.
-Then in May 2025 Klarna walked it back toward a hybrid "Uber-style" human pool when complex empathy-heavy cases revealed the limits.
-The most cited and most honest case in the category.
+Resolution time down to two minutes. ~$60M saved by Q3 2025.
+In May 2025 Klarna moved back toward a hybrid when empathy-heavy cases showed the limits.

-- Harvey (legal).
-About $100M ARR by Aug 2025; active matters jumped 36× in 18 months.
-In May 2025 they pivoted into a multi-model orchestrator routing across OpenAI / Google / Anthropic by query type.
+- Harvey (legal). $100M ARR by Aug 2025; active matters up 36x in 18 months.
+Multi-model orchestrator routing across OpenAI / Google / Anthropic by query type.

 - BDO Colombia (finance / payroll, LATAM).
-Built on Microsoft Copilot Studio + Power Platform: 50% workload reduction, 99.9% accuracy on the managed request types.
-One of the few publicly documented LATAM agentic deployments (source).
+Built on Microsoft Copilot Studio + Power Platform: 50% workload reduction, 99.9% accuracy (source).

 - Santander + Visa launched Latin America's first end-to-end AI-agent payment system in March 2026.